top of page

 About Me.

-Forest Miller is a Speed and Strength Specialist based in Tampa, Florida.
-He is dedicated to helping athletes become faster, stronger, and more durable through science-based, movement-focused training.
+Forest Miller is a Speed and Strength Specialist based in Apex NC, focused on helping athletes become faster, stronger, and more durable through science-based, movement-driven training.

-Growing up in North Carolina Forest has always been involved in athletics and exercise.
-In high school Forest was a competitive rower who medaled at major events including the Head of the Hooch, the largest regatta in the Southeast.
+A North Carolina native My family has been in the Tar Heel state for almost 400 years.
+I’ve always been involved in athletics.
+In high school, I competed as a rower and medaled at major events including the Head of the Hooch, the largest regatta in the Southeast.

-He went on to earn a B.S. in Exercise Science with a Minor in Yoga Studies from the University of North Carolina Wilmington, graduating with honors.
-At UNCW, he worked in therapy and rehab settings, co-founded The Helping Hand Project (providing free 3D-printed prosthetics to the community), and trained 19 Division I teams—including multiple conference champions—as part of the university’s Sports Performance staff.
+I went on to earn a B.S. in Exercise Science with a minor in Yoga Studies from the University of North Carolina Wilmington, graduating with honors.
+At UNCW, I worked in therapy and rehab settings, co-founded The Helping Hand Project (providing free 3D-printed prosthetics), and trained 19 Division I teams—including multiple conference champions—as part of the Sports Performance staff.

-After graduation, Forest joined VAST Sports Performance under renowned coach Sherman Armstrong, former Head Speed Coach at the University of Georgia.
-He led the VAST Summer Speed Camps, where athletes improved their sprint and agility times by up to two seconds in just one week.
-Here Forest strength trains 3x New Balance national champion Nia Armstrong along with numerous other All Americans and nationals qualifiers.
-Aside from this at VAST he trains high level athletes from across the Tampa Bay area including District Champions Sickles High School Men’s Basketball.
+After graduation, I joined VAST Sports Performance under coach Sherman Armstrong, former Head Speed Coach for UGA football.
+There, I led summer speed camps where athletes improved sprint and agility times by up to two seconds in a week, while training high-level athletes including Nia Armstrong, multiple All-Americans and national qualifiers.
+I also coached athletes across the Tampa Bay area, including district champion programs like Sickles High School Men’s Basketball.

 portrait_edited.jpg